Probing Supermassive Black Hole Binaries with Orbital Resonances of Laser-Ranged Satellite: The signal-to-noise ratio of distance residual

-where $\delta \tilde{r}(f)$ is the Fourier transform of residual distance $\delta r(t)$. $S_n(f)$ represents the one-sided noise power spectral density (PSD) of SLR, which is defined as twice the Fourier transform of autocorrelation function $R(\tau) = \langle n(t) n(t + \tau)\rangle$, $n(t)$ being the noise at time $t$.
+The one-sided PSD $S_n(f)$ is defined as twice the Fourier transform of auto-correlation function $R(\tau) = \langle n(t) n(t + \tau)\rangle$, $n(t)$ being the noise at time $t$.
 Following~\cite{PhysRevD.105.064021}, the range measurements are assumed to be unbiased, with uncorrelated Gaussian noise of variance $\sigma^2$.
 Thus, for discrete SLR data, by denoting the time interval between two adjacent measurements as $t_s$, $R(\tau)$ can be modeled as

 thus

 Considering that the maximum frequency $f_{\rm max}$ of $\delta \tilde{r}(f)$ is usually much smaller than $1/t_s$, we can approximate ${\rm sinc}(\pi t_s f)$ to 1, and it follows that

 where $\delta r_i \equiv \delta r(t_i)$, $N_{\rm obs}$ is the total number of normal point measurements, and $T_{\rm obs} = t_s N_{\rm obs}$.
 Note that to derive the second line, we have used the Parseval's theorem.